massalabs/massa-docs/technical-doc/api.rst

 Explore Massa Blockchain
 ========================

-In this section we'll learn how to interact with Massa blockchain via `curl` commands which will creates JSON-RPC `request <https://www.jsonrpc.org/specification#request_object>`_ calls.
+In this section we'll learn how to interact with Massa blockchain via `curl` commands which will create JSON-RPC `request <https://www.jsonrpc.org/specification#request_object>`_ calls.

 .. warning::
     - We'll use only public API methods.